aniket-mish/distributed-ml-system/README.md

 ### Single node Model Training

-Now we have created a data ingestion component for distributed ingestion and have enabled the sharding as well.
+In the last step, we have created a distributed data ingestion component and have enabled data sharding as well.

 ```python
 def build_and_compile_cnn_model():